top of page

 Although it is all still very small scale, these initiatives might be the first signs of a new way of thinking.
 The idea that total control and a total engineer-able world is not the sole solution.
 Not even fully possible, in the long run.
 The world and nature are just too complex.
 Do not put all your eggs in one basket, is the advice.

-For those readers who think it is not possible anymore to live without dikes, know that just south of the Danish border at the Wadden Sea coast of Germany people still do dwell in the full dynamics of the sea.
+For those readers who think it is not possible anymore to live without dykes, know that just south of the Danish border at the Wadden Sea coast of Germany people still do dwell in the full dynamics of the sea.
 They are still regularly surrounded by water during high floods.
-Indeed, we talk about the Nordfriesen or North-Frisians and their islands and Halligen in Nordfriesland.
-Currently, their terps are being raised, albeit not their summer dikes.
+Landunter as they call it.
+Indeed, we talk about the Nordfriesen 'North-Frisians' and their islands and Halligen in the region of Nordfriesland.
+Currently, their terps are being raised, albeit not their summer dykes.
 These Frisians still try to let silt up the their islands with a rising sea, as has been done for more than 2,5 thousand years.

 Landunter ('land submerged'), Nordfriesland

 Let’s understand from now on that the Hero of Haarlem is, in fact, a Dragon in Disguise.
-Let’s take those fingers out of dikes.
-Let’s make the wetlands of the southern North Sea Coast, of former Frisia, flourish again!
+Let’s take those fingers out of dykes.
+Let’s make the wetlands of the southern North Sea coast, of former Frisia, flourish again!
 Or, inspired by the words of a certain former American President:

 Note 1 – We work on a back-up plan as well, namely that the sea level rise will be mitigated by exporting the additional water to desert areas on the planet.
 Salty wetlands in Chad, Egypt and Algeria.